solo-io/gloo/docs/content/guides/integrations/service_mesh/gloo_istio_mtls.md

 {{% /notice %}}

-The [recommended way](https://istio.io/blog/2020/proxy-cert/) to adding workloads to the mesh without a proxy, is to use a sidecar to provision the mesh certificates to a shared volume.

-To do that, we will update our gateway-proxy deployment as follows:
+We will update our gateway-proxy deployment as follows:

 {{< highlight yaml "hl_lines=61-156 162-179" >}}
 apiVersion: apps/v1